possibilities/meteor-filters/README.md

 # Middleware Filters for Meteor

-Filters for `Meteor.methods` on the server and `Meteor.call` and `Meteor.apply` on the client.

 ## What problem does this solve?

 The whole point of this library is to avoid boilerplate code and duplication.
-Let's say you have some `Meteor.method`s that looks like this:
+Let's say you have some `Meteor.methods` that looks like this:

     Meteor.methods({